 Two different types of death taxes exist: estate tax and inheritance tax.
+What is estate tax?
 Estate taxes are taxes imposed on a decedent’s estate before distributions are made to beneficiaries, whereas inheritance taxes are imposed on the beneficiaries who receive the windfall.

 Read on to learn how you can minimize the impact of death taxes.

 Some states have their own death taxes with different inheritance tax rates and inheritance tax rules — which means that even when you die, you could still be on the hook for paying death taxes as a result of your passing.
-Here are six ways to minimize your estate tax burden:
+Here are six ways to avoid estate tax or minimize your estate tax burden:

 1. Leave the Money to Your Spouse

-If the decedent is married, he can leave an unlimited amount of money to his spouse without incurring any tax — as long as the spouse is a U.S. citizen.
-Each taxpayer also receives the exemption, which is excluded from federal estate tax.
-Any unused portion of the exemption can also pass to the surviving spouse through portability.
+If the decedent is married, they can leave an unlimited amount of money to their spouse without incurring any tax — as long as the spouse is a U.S. citizen.

 Money that goes to qualifying charities at your death is exempt from federal estate taxes.